Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/baseline-assessment/index.md

 After verifying the exclusion criteria are matched, two new buttons will appear in the patient’s record:

 •	DEVICES MANAGEMENT which opens the Devices tab.
-This tab allows the user to view, insert and modify the information about the devices associated to a patient.
+This tab allows the user to view, insert and modify the information about the devices associated to a patient (see [Devices Management] (operating/patient-management/index.md/#device_management)).
 •	ID MANAGEMENT which opens the ID Management tab appears.
-This tab allows the user to view, insert and modify the IDs that are assigned to a patient in the context of the synergies with other projects, e.g. HOLOBalance and (only for the PoP) Smart4Health (see ).
+This tab allows the user to view, insert and modify the IDs that are assigned to a patient in the context of the synergies with other projects, e.g. HOLOBalance and (only for the PoP) Smart4Health (see [Id management] (operating/patient-management/index.md/#id_management)).

 To conduct the Baseline Assessment, click on SHOW to re-open the Assessment created to verify the exclusion criteria.
 The following tabs are provided: